Shiyakusho: Manga

 Written and illustrated by Kishi Azumi, Shiyakusho started in Shinchosha's seinen manga magazine Monthly Comic @Bunch on September 21, 2013.
-Monthly Comic @Bunch changed its name to Monthly Comic Bunch starting on April 21, 2018.
+Monthly Comic @Bunch changed its name to Monthly Comic Bunch starting on April 21, 2018; it was relaunched as the web magazine Comic Bunch Kai on April 26, 2024.
 Shinchosha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 9, 2014.
-As of September 9, 2024, 26 volumes have been released.
+As of July 9, 2025, 28 volumes have been released.